NativeScript/docs-v7/releases/upgrade-instructions.md

 npm install -g nativescript
 ```

-This will automaticly download needed files and will update your computer to the latest version of the NativeScript command line.
+This will automatically download needed files and will update your computer to the latest version of the NativeScript command line.
 You can type `tns --version` to verify that the new version is installed.

 ### Upgrading the platforms